codemary/top-coins/README.md

 ## Technical Choices

+- __Libraries__

-__Frontend Framework__: As mentioned in the requirements, I have used React to build this app.
+    - __Frontend Framework__: As mentioned in the requirements, I have used React to build this app.
 Since this app requires limited functionalities and fewer inter-component interactions, React(a view library) seems to be a good choice over AngularJS(which is a full framework).
 React provides an easier way to think and design UI.

-__UI Framework__: react-bootstrap has been used to make the app responsible.
-In some places I have written my own css classes to get the desired results and avoid conflicts.
+    - __UI Framework__: React-bootstrap has been used to make the app responsive.
+Since it is based on twitter bootstrap, it is always possible to step into plain html to design a custom element.

-__Charts__: recharts have been used for their amaizing customization options.
+    - __Charts__: Recharts.js has been used since it provides a scatter plot chart with all x, y, and z dimensions..

-__Testing__: enzyme, react-test-renderer, jest and chai have been used for testing dependencies.
+    - __Testing__: Enzyme, react-test-renderer, jest and chai have been used for testing.
+Enzyme is a great package by airbnb which makes writing declarative tests for React quite easy.

 ## Roadmap